8

 Ferrari FF

-Like the 612 Scaglietti that went before it, the FF is a car in which you’d happily drive serious distances.
+Like the 612 Scaglietti that went before it, the FF was the sort of car in which you’d happily drive serious distances.

-It’s quiet when you want it to be, it has a large, 91-litre fuel tank and is claimed to average 18.3mpg.
+It was quiet when you wanted it to be, it had a large, 91-litre fuel tank and was claimed to average 18.3mpg.

-The addition of direct injection and stop-start helps bring a 25 percent improvement in emissions over the 612, too, resulting in a CO2 figure of 360g/km.
+The addition of direct injection and stop-start helped bring a 25 percent improvement in emissions over the 612, too, resulting in a CO2 figure of 360g/km.

 VERDICT